teiram/calypso-ports/menu/readme.md

 You can find a sample image as [menu.rom](menu.rom) in this folder, which would look like this, but with a slightly different aspect ratio and less colors:

 ![Sample](menu.rom?raw=true "Sample Background")

+# Changelog
+- 0.3.
+Configuration option to change the background